rhambrick/whatPlane/README.md

 Third and finally, we must figure out what we can see out of the window.
 I am not using my own address for this example but regardless we need to realize that radars show flights on a map top-down.
 If I choose to filter flights flying over my address, I would not see it out of my window since I would have to look directly up.
 Instead, we must figure out where on the map we are seeing when looking out at a 20-45 degree angle (likely the angle we would see out of a window, as measured by my level).
 My window has a ton of trees outside so the view is pretty restricted.
 We will get more into this later, but I drew a picture of this issue in figure 3.

+FOR THE FULL WRITE UP SEE THE PDF.
+I DO NOT LIKE MARKDOWN SO I JUST PASTED THE PDF HERE.
+PLEASE SEE PDF.
+IT HAS THE PICTURES.
 Figure 1 - LEDs

 Figure 2 - Board